DelNov/T-Flows/readme.md

 #### Converting the mesh to T-Flows format <a name="demo_lid_driven_hexa_convert"></a>

 Once you have the mesh in this format, you can use _Convert_ to convert it into T-Flows native file format.
-This will take some and will require your attention, so we don't recommend you going on with _Convert_ unless you are sure you can have 15 minutes of peace and focus ahead of you.
+This will take some time and will require your attention, so we don't recommend you continue with this section unless you are sure you can have 15 minutes of peace and quietness ahead of you.
 We assume you compiled _Convert_ as it was described in the section [Compiling sub-programs](#compiling_sub_programs).
 Given that you are in directory ```[root]/Tests/Manual/Lid_Driven_Cavity/Hexa```, you can